The Liberated Print: Investigation of Alternative Methods

 Faculty Corrie Slawson

 This course creates a context for students to negotiate the challenging and complex issues embedded in the making of contemporary printed images.
 Projects and techniques complement and extend methods of traditional processes, allowing students room to invent, arrange, analyze and create connections through more immediate printmaking methods to their major fields of study.
-This class will concentrate on the intuitive, spontaneous and fluid approaches in printmaking such as; monoprint, collagraph, transfer drawing, Xerox litho, and wood intaglio, instigating the dialog between the limited edition vs. singular print, and the original vs. a copy.
+This class will concentrate on the intuitive, spontaneous and fluid approaches in printmaking such as: monoprint, collagraph, transfer drawing, Xerox litho, and wood intaglio, instigating the dialog between the limited edition vs. singular print, and the original versus a copy.
 We will consider formats that bridge other disciplines working with color, installation and three-dimensional/sculptural constructions with considerations to work on paper.
 The course will offer experiences that provide the tools to understand print media within a contemporary framework.
-Note: Open elective.
-Encouraged for third and fourth year students with a painting and drawing emphasis as an Elective Studio.
-Required for Third Year Print Majors.
+Encouraged for third and fourth year students with a painting and drawing emphasis as an elective studio.
+Required for third-year Print majors.

 Get started here.

 José Carlos Teixeira is currently the Champney Family Visiting Professor at Case Western Reserve Univer...more